aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environment.md

 ## Create local folder structure

-To build local folder structure you manually run all the following commands to git clone [ansible-avd](https://github.com/aristanetworks/ansible-avd), [ansible-cvp collection](https://github.com/aristanetworks/ansible-cvp) and a [repository with demo content](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo)
+To build the local folder structure you can manually run all the following commands to git clone [ansible-avd](https://github.com/aristanetworks/ansible-avd), [ansible-cvp collection](https://github.com/aristanetworks/ansible-cvp) and [repository with demo content](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo)

-In addition to this 3 `git clone`, you can also deployed a [Makefile](https://github.com/aristanetworks/ansible-avd/blob/devel/development/Makefile) built to provide some shortcut we will discuss in a second stage.
+In addition to those 3 `git clone`, you can also deploy a [Makefile](https://github.com/aristanetworks/ansible-avd/blob/devel/development/Makefile) built to provide some shortcut.
+We will discuss this in a second stage.

 ```shell
 $ mkdir git_projects